magento/devdocs/guides/v2.0/coding-standards/code-standard-php.md

 Where possible, use [`PHP_CodeSniffer`](https://github.com/squizlabs/PHP_CodeSniffer){:target="_blank"} to automatically enforce these standards.
 Otherwise, you must apply these standards and requirements through rigorous code review.

-### Additional Standards
+### Class name resolution standard

-* Use PHP 5.5's `::class` keyword instead of a string literal for every class name reference outside of that class.
+Use PHP 5.5's `::class` keyword instead of a string literal for every class name reference outside of that class.
+This includes references to the fully qualified class name, imported/non-imported class name, and namespace or import relative class name.

 Examples: